 If the dog tends to lick your feet, it is because it is attracted to your smell.
 Then try washing yourself more often so that it is no longer attracted to your extremities.

-Find more useful guides and information about dogs:
+Find more useful guides and information about these dogs: